learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Azure_webapp_deployment_with_nodejs.md

 ## Deployment

-Azure has a variety of ways to host your application, including Azure App Service, Azure Functions, Azure Container Instances, Azure Kubernetes Service, and more, which you can choose to suit your specific usecase.
+Azure has a variety of ways to host your applications, and these options can be seen [here](https://learn.microsoft.com/en-us/azure/developer/intro/hosting-apps-on-azure).

-See more about the different kinds of hosting options and reasons to choose one over the other [here](https://learn.microsoft.com/en-us/azure/developer/intro/hosting-apps-on-azure).

 The following will detail how one would deploy a Node.js Web App using Azure App service, and integrate it with Github Actions for CI/CD.